 - You will need a Holding Statement OR Dividend Statement for the shares that you want to sell.
 These have been sent to you by the share registry at some point in the past.
 It doesn’t matter if the document is old, your Holder Number doesn’t normally change.
 To see some examples of what you are looking for, click this link.
 If you don’t have these documents, click here to see how you can obtain a new copy.

 - Complete our online share sale form.
 As part of this process, you will asked if you want to use our Value Service or Express Service (same day sale), the difference being the time to process your sale, and the associated brokerage costs.
 More on brokerage costs here.

 - We will confirm your shareholding with the share registry, check your online identity proofs and sell your shares at the best available market.
 You will receive confirmation of the share sale, including the amount due to you on the afternoon of the day the shares are sold.

-- The proceeds of your share sale are sent to you by cheque or bank deposit on the 3rd day following your the date your shares where sold.
+- The proceeds of your share sale are sent to you by bank deposit on the 3rd day following your the date your shares where sold.
 See our blog post on this topic – when will I get my money!

 Special Situation Share Sales

 We can sell shares held in joint names, deceased estates, maiden names, private companies or trusts.
 The process is the same, just indicate if any of these situation apply when you are prompted by our online form.